Canon SX530 vs Sony WX800

 Both the SX530 and the WX800 have zoom lenses built in.
 The SX530 has a 24-1200mm f/3.4-6.5 optic and the WX800 offers a 24-720mm f/3.5-6.4 (focal lengths in full frame equivalent terms).
 Hence, the Canon and Sony provide the same view at the wide-angle end, but the Sony has less tele-photo reach at the long end.
 The SX530 offers the faster maximum aperture.

 The SX530 writes its imaging data to SDXC cards, while the WX800 uses SDXC or Memory Stick PRO Duo cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot SX530 HS and Sony Cyber-shot DSC-WX800 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The WX800 is a recent model that features in the current product line-up of Sony.
-In contrast, the SX530 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SX530 was succeeded by the Canon SX540.
+Both the SX530 and the WX800 have been discontinued, but can regularly be found used on ebay.
+The SX530 was replaced by the Canon SX540, while the WX800 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.